Cal-Rex/y-api-milestone-project-5/README.md

 - _As a user, i want to be able to navigate through pages and posts with minimal waiting time_

 **Authentication**
-- _as a user, i want to be able to create an account so tha i can access the platform_
+- _as a user, i want to be able to create an account so that i can access the platform_
 - _as a user, i want to be able to log in with my own account so i can partake in user-only features_
 - _as a user, i want to be able to see if i am logged in at any given moment, so i know to log out or switch accounts if i need to_
 - _as a user, i want to be able to remain logged-in to my account until i decide to sign out_